zeterm0d/csgomanager/README.md

 # CSGO Manager beta v0.5
 ## Author: github.com/zeterm0d
-Hi there!
+Hey!
 This program may help you to manage your csgo files.
 Current features:
 1. Change wallpaper (panorama) of csgo.
 2. Manage your weapons parameters such as damage, clip size, etc.